alexflopez/Python-Web-Scraping/README.md

 # Python-Web-Scraping
-A simple web scaping using selenium for data extraction, pandas for csv conversion and sending the dataframe to Google Bigquery table.
+A simple web scraping using selenium for data extraction, pandas for csv conversion and sending the dataframe to Google Bigquery table.

 ### Instructions
 Before the repo cloned, run the following commands on terminal (VS Code)